mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 sentences for petty infractions.
-However, Dingtra is after all a part of the Imperium and usually commutes sentences provided that foreign diplomats intercede on an incarcerated Traveller’s behalf.
-Commuted sentences are usually accompanied by deportation and a lifetime expulsion from the system where the ‘crime’ occurred.
+However, Dingtra is after all a part of the Imperium and usually commutes sentences provided that foreign diplomats intercede on an incarcerated Traveller's behalf.
+Commuted sentences are usually accompanied by deportation and a lifetime expulsion from the system where the 'crime' occurred.

 Dingtra is defended by the squadrons of the
-Imperial Navy’s 274th Fleet, which maintains an alert if standoffish presence at the navy bases in the subsector.
+Imperial Navy's 274th Fleet, which maintains an alert if standoffish presence at the navy bases in the subsector.
 The Imperial credo is to protect the space between worlds without interfering in their affairs.